 Architecture and resources

-This section describes the new API model and its resources, and helps you to understand how the new API resources work together.
+This section describes the service routing API model and its resources, and helps you to understand how the service routing API resources work together.

 Mesh resource represents an instance of a service mesh.
 You use it to